vitneu/eosclassic/README.md

 ### Programatically interfacing Geth nodes

-As a developer, sooner rather than later you'll want to start interacting with Geth and the Ethereum network via your own programs and not manually through the console.
+As a developer, sooner rather than later you'll want to start interacting with Geth and the EOS Classic network via your own programs and not manually through the console.
 To aid this, Geth has built-in support for a JSON-RPC based APIs ([standard APIs](https://github.com/ethereum/wiki/wiki/JSON-RPC) and [Geth specific APIs](https://github.com/ethereum/go-ethereum/wiki/Management-APIs)).
 These can be